DWI & Texas Driver’s License Suspension

 - You might be needed to take a course or other type of rehab.

-Value of Your “Notification of Suspension”
+Significance of Your “Notification of Suspension”

-What Happens If You Fail to demand An ALR Hearing?
+What Happens If You Fail to Ask for An ALR Hearing?

 Ways to Ask for An ALR Hearing?

 3. Justification to Suspend Your License